maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 // ...
 ```

-Above you can see the CSS code necessary for the left to right and right to left transitions to work.
+Above, you can see the CSS code necessary for the left to right and right to left transitions to work.

 ## Zoom transition

-Ok, those sliding transitions are already pretty fancy but we can still make an even more fancy transition. **Let's build a zoom transition**.
+Ok, those sliding transitions are already pretty fancy, but we can still make an even more fancy transition. **Let's build a zoom transition**.

 <div class="c-content__figure">
   <div class="c-content__broad">